Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 ## Introduction

-The team designed an autonomous car that will be tested on the simulator and, then, on Udacity’s real self-driving car (Carla).
+I designed an autonomous car that will be tested on the simulator and, then, on Udacity’s real self-driving car (Carla).
 As introduced in the Udacity walkthrough videos, the project is organized in three parts:
 - the Waypoint Updater;
 - the Drive-By-Wire (DBW);
 - the Traffic Light Detection.